-The recommendations that follow represent a professional view of the current best practice principles as they apply to neonatal care (5).
+The recommendations that follow represent a professional view of the current best practice principles as they apply to neonatal care and are consistent with the Neonatal Critical Care Review (NCCR) ^(4,5).
 Recognising some differences in the organisation of services between the devolved nations, BAPM Service and Quality Standards are intended to be applicable throughout the UK ^(1,4,6-8).

 The Neonatal Service Quality Indicators (NSQI) are based on professional consensus about what defines a high-quality neonatal service.
 They aim to prompt voluntary self-review by neonatal services and to stimulate a move towards making quality the main driver for future development.
-We suggest that neonatal units (NNUs) use the NSQI to review their performance and define improvement priorities in a Quality Strategy which is shared freely within their network and accessible to families and commissioners.
+Neonatal units (NNUs) should use the NSQI to review their performance and define improvement priorities in a Quality Strategy which is shared freely within their network and accessible to families and commissioners.